2010 AFL Grand Final: Scorecard and overall statistics

 Most of the game statistics were fairly even across the game.
 Total disposals were won by St Kilda 338–326, contested possessions were won by Collingwood 153–148, and tackles were won by St Kilda 100–89.
-The two most lopsided statistics were: clearances, which St Kilda won 46–38, despite having ten fewer than Collingwood in the second quarter, and inside-50s, which Collingwood dominated 62–35.
-Altogether, seven of Collingwood's fourteen behinds were recorded as rushed, mostly from shots at goal which fell short and were touched or punched through.
-The official crowd of 100,016 was the highest since the 1986 VFL Grand Final, exceeding the crowd of the 2008 AFL Grand Final by only four people.
+The two most lopsided statistics were clearances, which St Kilda won 46–38, despite having ten fewer than Collingwood in the second quarter, and inside-50s, which Collingwood dominated 62–35.
+Altogether, seven of Collingwood's 14 behinds were recorded as rushed, mostly from shots at goal which fell short and were touched or punched through.
+The official crowd of 100,016 was the highest since the 1986 VFL grand final, exceeding the crowd of the 2008 AFL grand final by only four people.

 The grand final replay was played on a day without cloud, with the temperature around 20 °C for most of the game.

 Collingwood was still the strong favourite with bookmakers for the replay, although the odds had tightened since the drawn match: major bookmakers were offering odds of around $1.60 for a Collingwood win in the replay, compared with $1.40–$1.45 for the grand final.

 Grand final replay, 2 October 2010

 First quarter

 Prior to the first bounce, Nick Maxwell of Collingwood won the coin toss, and chose to kick to the (western) City End.
 Collingwood almost scored the opening goal in the first minute of the game, but an off-the-ball free kick against Dane Swan stripped Travis Cloke of a set shot from the goal square.
 The first score was registered in the 5th minute, a goal from a set shot by Tyson Goldsack.
 Up until the 11th minute, Collingwood won the inside-50s 6–1.
-Johnson scored a goal for Collingwood in the 12th minute, and the Magpies led 14–0 after twenty minutes.
-St Kilda's first score came in the 21st minute in dramatic fashion, with a defensive effort from Heath Shaw turning a near-certain goal into a behind: Nick Riewoldt had marked 2 metres from goal in the goal square, and turned to play on, only to have Shaw dive across him from behind as he was dropping the ball, spoiling the ball before it reached Riewoldt's foot, and rushing the ball through for a behind.
+Ben Johnson scored a goal for Collingwood in the 12th minute, and the Magpies led 14–0 after twenty minutes.
+St Kilda's first score came in the 21st minute in dramatic fashion, with a defensive effort from Heath Shaw turning a near-certain goal into a behind: Nick Riewoldt had marked two metres from goal in the goal square, and turned to play on, only to have Shaw dive across him from behind as he was dropping the ball, spoiling the ball before it reached Riewoldt's foot, and rushing the ball through for a behind.
 Brent Macaffer scored a crumbing goal for Collingwood from the goal square a minute later to extend the margin to 19 points.
 Riewoldt would get one more chance to get a goal at the last minute, but his 45-metre kick missed to the left.
 Collingwood led by 18 points at quarter time, and St Kilda was held goalless in the first quarter.